urakymzhan/workshop-claofun/README.md

 ## workshop-claofun

 > Prerequisite install testem library

-Run this command in your terminal: `npm install testem -g`
+- Run this command in your terminal: `npm install testem -g`

+#### Best to start solving from pre-work-workshop folder thus is the easiest one.
+#### Then move on to upper folders (loops, objects, arrays etc)

-# Steps:
+# Directions:

 1. Run testem from each directory.
 2. Copy and paste the url into a browser.